Kong/docs.konghq.com/app/docs/0.4.1/admin-api.md

 ### Retrieve Installed Plugins

-Retrieve a list of all installed plugins on the node.
+Retrieve a list of all installed plugins on the Kong node.

 #### Endpoint